neilmbarry/SimplApp/README.md

 ## Room for Improvement

-Below are some area to be improved or expanded upon
+Below are some area to be improved or expanded upon.

 - User/product image uploads
 - Adding location data

 ## Acknowledgements

-Give credit here.

 - The design of this project was based on [Turo](https://turo.com/ca/en).